wulffern/aic2023/lectures/l08_pll.md

 The implementation is not necessarily simple.

-The key parameters of a clock is frequency of the fundamental, noise of the frequency spectrum, and stability over process and enviromental conditions.
+The key parameters of a clock are the frequency of the fundamental, noise of the frequency spectrum, and stability over process and enviromental conditions.

 When I start a design process, I want to know why, how, what (and sometimes who).
 If I understand the problem from first principles it's more likely that the design will be suitable.